 Your To-Do List Isn’t the Problem

-I was driving home at sunset after a walk with a friend and her four-legged companion, Storm—who was absolutely living her best life chasing bunnies like an Olympic athlete 🐾
+I had just spent some time walking with a friend and her four-legged companion, Storm—who was living her best life chasing bunnies like she was an Olympic athlete 🐾

-It was one of those heart-filling walks where everything feels simple.
+It was one of those heart-filling, peaceful walks where everything felt simple.

 And then… I got in the car.

-Somewhere between merging lanes and the subtle art of “is this person letting me in or slowly asserting dominance?”—my nervous system sped up.
-My mind started stacking one to-do on top of another, like an overambitious house of cards.
+Somewhere between merging lanes and the subtle game of “is this person letting me in or slowly asserting dominance?”—my nervous system sped up, and my brain decided it was time to host a full-blown productivity panic.

-And when I got out of the car, I couldn’t even feel my feet hitting the ground.
+When I got out of the car, my feet felt numb.

 That’s when I knew.